 High-risk drivers generally have to pay higher insurance premiums because most insurance companies don’t feel comfortable insuring them.
-Typically, a single accident or a few tickets won’t make a driver an increased risk for insurance companies.
+Typically, a single accident or a few tickets won’t increase a driver’s risk to insurance companies.
 However, insurance companies will consider them high risk if they also undertake illegal actions.

 How Much Do Insurance Premiums Rise for High-Risk Drivers?